FantasticFiasco/todo-cqrs/README.md

 #### Requirements

+- State must strongly consistent, i.e. changes introduced by commands must immediately be reflected in the read model
-- State must be durable, we must retain state even if application is terminated
+- State must be durable, we must retain it even if application is terminated
 - It is acceptable that state is rebuilt using some manual process after application termination, since it isn't mission critical

 #### Solution

 The code needed to fulfill the requirements can be found in `TodoCQRS.Sql.sln`.
 It has replaced the in-memory event store with one that persists events in a [PostgreSQL](https://www.postgresql.org/) database, thus living up to the requirements of being durable.

+The read model is still being held in memory, in the same process as the event store.
+This allows us to be strongly consistent, but also decreases reliability because if the process is terminated, not only are commands prevented from being handled, the read model also becomes unavailable.

-The read model is still being held in memory, thus if the application is terminated then all evens will have to be manually replayed to get the current state of the application.
+All evens will have to be manually replayed after application termination to get the current state of the application, all according to the requirements.

 #### Running the application